Johann David Ludwig Graf Yorck von Wartenburg

 Königreich Preußen: Generalfeldmarschall

-Prussian count and field marshal
+Prussian count and Generalfeldmarschall

 Ludwig von Wartenburg was born of English ancestry; he joined the Dutch Army after being kicked out of the Prussian Army in 1779 for insubordination.
-After seeing action in the East Indies as a captain, he returned to Prussia in 1785 and was restored to service in the army.
+After seeing action in the East Indies as a captain, he returned to Prussia in 1785 and was restored to active service in the army.
 He was one of the first to stress skirmish tactics.
 In command of an infantry brigade, he fought at Jena in 1806.
 Was badly wounded and captured at Lübeck, later repatriated after the Peace of Tilsit

 Generalfeldmarschall 05.05.1821